Noah316-spec/Sudoku-/README.md

 - `Sodoku.csproj`: Project file.
 - `bin/` and `obj/`: Folders containing build artifacts and temporary files.

+### HashSet

+The advantage of a hashset is that you have faster access to the data and it does not store duplicate values.
+Adding values is easier than in other data structures.
+The use of hashset is used to find out the duplication of data or simply not to have duplicate values in a hashset.

 ### How to Run:
 1. Clone this repository to your local machine.